Resistor52/terraform-cloud-workstation/workbook/Step_3.md

 see a response that corresponds to the name you gave your repo.

-12. next type `cd tech` (where "tech" is the first few letters of your repo name) and the hit tab and enter.
+12. next type `cd tech` (where "tech" is the first few letters of your repo name) and the hit TAB and then ENTER.
 Isn't tab completion wonderful?
 You should now be in the directory that contains your barebones repository code.

 **[Watch the Video](https://youtu.be/m5DiBfHEJ2s)**